Economic dangers from Russia's Ukraine invasion ripple across globe

 Escalating gas prices have caused what economists call demand destruction among industrial enterprises, like fertilizer makers, that use a lot of gas and have now slashed production.
 Farmers are paying more to run machinery and buy fertilizer.
 Germany's economy, which sagged by 0.7% in the fourth quarter of 2021, would face a technical recession if it shrank again in the first three months of 2022.

 The economic downdraft could be offset by an increase in German defense spending.
-In response to the Russian invasion, Chancellor Olaf Scholz has said the government would commit 100 billion euros (USD 111 billion) to a special fund for its armed forces and raise defense spending above 2% of GDP.
+In response to the Russian invasion, Chancellor Olaf Scholz has said the government would commit 100 billion euros ($111 billion) to a special fund for its armed forces and raise defense spending above 2% of GDP.

 The drag from higher prices and the negative confidence affect may lower real GDP growth in the eurozone from 4.3% to 3.7% for 2022, said Holger Schmieding, chief economist at Berenberg bank.